RemitaNet/rits-android-sdk/README.md

 **Step 3:** Select **Modules** and click the &quot; **+**&quot; under Modules section to add the &quot;rip-sdk.aar&quot; to your project.
-Note: You can find the rits-sdk.aar at: https://github.com/RemitaNet/remita-android/tree/master/aar
+Note: You can find the rip-sdk.aar at: https://github.com/RemitaNet/remita-android/tree/master/aar

  ![](images/modules.JPG)